prdass/PD_Lab_book/Protocols/Cytotoxicity_assay.md

 1. Copy data table into Excel
 2. Plot absorbance against cell number to generate growth curve
 3. Open data in Graphpad Prism
-4. Use growth curve to calculate cell number from absorbance and cell number  as percentage of controls
+4. Use growth curve to calculate cell number from absorbance and cell number as percentage of DMSO control

 --------------------------------------------------------
 ### Notes
-1. When using aspirator remove from wall before turning off the handle.
+1. When using aspirator remove from wall before turning off the handle (opposite of sign)
-2. When washing with acetic acid (300mL) make sure the whole well is covered to remove excess dye - plate reader will pick it up
+2. When washing with acetic acid in Step 6 make sure the whole well is covered to remove excess dye - plate reader will pick it up